Shoshone, California: History

-Shoshone was founded in 1910 by Ralph Jacobus "Dad" Fairbanks, (December 26, 1857 – October 3, 1943) a Death Valley businessman.
+Shoshone was founded in 1910 by Ralph Jacobus "Dad" Fairbanks, a Death Valley businessman and veteran of the nearby Greenwater Copper Rush.

-The town remains owned by his descendants; his daughter Estelle Francis (October 10, 1892 – March 6, 1970) married Charles Brown (December 12, 1883 – May 9, 1963) and they continued management of the town after Fairbanks left.
+A majority of its early buildings were repurposed from Greenwater.
+The town remains owned by his descendants; his daughter Estelle Francis (October 10, 1892 – March 6, 1970) married Charles Brown, a former Greenwater sheriff and future state senator (December 12, 1883 – May 9, 1963) and they continued management of the town after Fairbanks left.
 A post office operated at Shoshone from 1915, closed for part of 1920.

 Shoshone was a stop on the Tonopah and Tidewater Railroad which shut down in 1940.

 Demographics

 Shoshone first appeared as a census designated place in the 2000 U.S. census.